© Crown Copyright. Reproduced with permission of NLS/Ordnance Survey 1913.

 Kemp

 I have found two entries for Kemp in Kelly's Trade Directories.
-Thomas Kemp is recorded as brickmaker at Greenwich, Ripley in Kelly's 1876 edition & William Kemp is listed at Commonside, Heanor in the 1888 edition.
-So either of these two men could have made this brick, with me finding it at a reclamation yard at Pye Bridge, Derbyshire.
+Thomas Kemp is recorded as brickmaker at Greenwich, Ripley in Kelly's 1876 edition, then a April 1880 newspaper article records he had won a contract to supply 300,000 bricks to line the shaft of Mr. Haslam's new colliery at Pentrich, Ripley.
+The second option is William Kemp who is listed at Commonside, Heanor in Kelly's 1888 edition.
+So either of these two men could have made this brick with me finding it at a reclamation yard at Pye Bridge, Derbyshire.

 F & W. R